Unfinished Personal/Global Musings III (Valentin Tomberg on Law and the Goddess Economy)

 Whatever the case, scientific goods, economic goods are not evil in themselves, but they become so when severed from other goods, including interior, spiritual and moral goods our civilisation once held high.

-Now yesterday I spoke of Valentin Tomberg’s legal thinking in this regard, as he illustrates far more eloquently than I could ever hope to, a trajectory over centuries towards this severance.
+Now yesterday I started musing on Valentin Tomberg’s legal thinking in this regard, as he illustrates far more eloquently than I could ever hope to, a trajectory over centuries towards this severance.

-There Valentin Tomberg is arguing that it was a failure of International Law and Order which had led to the World Wars and that this failure was due to the disintegration of law in previous centuries.
+There Valentin Tomberg argues that it was a failure of International Law and Order which had led to the World Wars and that this failure was due to the disintegration of law in previous centuries.

 Disintegrated law – law deprived of its deeper moral content led to situations where any law could be passed simply to facilitate the power of the State.
 Without being rooted in moral and religious orientation, law degrades into simple justification of power.
 These are among his arguments and thus he calls for regenerated jurisprudence.